How To Care For A Dog With Diabetes

 The general guidelines for a healthy diabetic dog diet are:

-1.Feeding the dog natural wholesome food in small doses, two or three times a day.
+1.Feeding the dog natural wholesome food in small doses, twice a day.
 Regular and small dosages will make it easier for the body to produce and utilize the sugar as well as the insulin.

 3.The amount of food should also be the same every day.